 Sometimes users create too many firewall rules and then get entangled in it.
 After they can get various problems with the network access of system and applications.
 But in that case you can delete all created Windows Firewall rules and restore it to default settings.

 Tip.
-Before you reset your Windows Firewall configuration, we strongly recommend you to save the current settings.
+Before you reset Windows 10 Firewall configuration, we strongly recommend you to save the current settings.
 You can restore your configuration if necessary using this backup.
-To backup current Firewall rules, open Command prompt in elevated mode and execute the following command:
+To backup current Firewall settings, open Command prompt in elevated mode and execute the following command:

 netsh advfirewall export "C:\Archive\firewall-config.wfw"